tgve/app/README.md

 Checkout the `src/App.js` file to see how you can pass these variables to the React eAtlas component.
 Check out the [eAtlas](https://github.com/layik/eAtlas) repo guide notes for more about these variables.

+## Run this app locally (dev)
+This is a [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and you can run it locally.
+You would need NodeJS and either yarn or npm [setup](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+If you have those setup on your system then:
+1. Cloning this repository
+2. Running `yarn`
+3. and `yarn start`

+Then visit `http:localhost:3000` to see the running application.

 ## Notes

 ### Generic notes